nuhs-apcs/chapter-6/README.md

 ## Picture Lab

-Please refer to the `PictureLabStudentGuide.pdf` document for this lab.
+Please download and refer to the [Picture Lab Guide](http://media.collegeboard.com/digitalServices/pdf/ap/ap-compscia-picture-lab-student-guide.pdf) document for this lab.